Cooking Gorgeous

 Prepare the Dough

-Add the warm water and stir until a dough forms.
+Place the flour, salt, sugar, olive oil, and dried yeast in a large mixing bowl.
+Add the warm water and mix until a dough forms.

-Knead the dough on a floured surface for 5 minutes until it becomes smooth and elastic.
+Transfer the dough to a lightly floured surface and knead for about 5 minutes, until it feels smooth, soft, and elastic.

 Prepare the Cheese Filling

-chopped herbs and cheese are placed in a bowl
+Cheese and herbs are placed in a bowl.

 Prepare the Spinach Filling